 ABOUT TAMMY TALLANT

 Tammy was born and raised in Metropolitan Detroit, Michigan, and has independently traveled to more than 30 countries.
-Tammy has worked closely with hundreds of families and individuals dealing with issues such as poverty, domestic violence, depression, drug abuse, homelessness, and disabilities.
+Tammy has worked closely with hundreds of families and individuals dealing with issues such as poverty, domestic violence, mental health issues, drug abuse, homelessness, and disabilities.

 During law school, Tammy received extensive training from the Department of Interior, Ute Mountain Tribe leaders in order to draft wills, medical powers of attorney, and burial instructions for Tribe members.Tammy Tallant was a student attorney at Disability Law Colorado, Mesa County’s Attorney’s Office, and a clerk at the 21st Judicial District.